ajshopov/TicTacToe/README.md

 ![Screenshot Home Page](https://github.com/ajshopov/tictactoe/blob/master/images/game_page.png)

 For some extra flair, the game has a Mario-themed skin that can be toggled on during gameplay.
 The skin changes the X and O icons, fonts, background and plays the Mario theme music.

+Techs used: HTML, CSS, JavaScript.

 ![Screenshot Theme](https://github.com/ajshopov/tictactoe/blob/master/images/theme_change.png)